volunteer EXPERIENCE

 Complete at least one evaluation per year.

 *Eligible licenses for medical evaluators include MD, DO, and ARNP.
-Eligible licenses for mental health evaluators include LICSW, LPC, LMHC, LMFT, LCDC, PhD, PsyD, DO, MD, and PMHNP.
+Eligible licenses for mental health evaluators include LCSW, LICSW, LPC, LMHC, LMFT, LCDC, PhD, PsyD, DO, MD, and PMHNP.

 WHAT DOES AN EVALUATION ENTAIL?